nuonco/demo/clickhouse-tailscale/README.md

 ### Tailscale

-This demo deploys the tailscale kuberentes operator.
+This demo deploys the tailscale kubernetes operator.
 Before getting started, ensure the following:

 1. MagicDNS is enabled on your tailnet.
 2. HTTPS is enabled on your tailnet.